Classical and Quantum Properties of the Spin-Boson Dicke Model: Chaos, Localization, and Scarring: Dicke model

 Modifications of the bosonic field can also be implemented.
 An example is the two-photon Dicke model,

-which also predicts superradiance phenomena~\cite{Garbe2017}.
-However, a peculiar feature of this Hamiltonian is the collapse of the energy spectrum at a critical value of the coupling parameter $\gamma$~\cite{Felicetti2015,Duan2016}.
+which exhibits the collapse of the energy spectrum at a critical value of the coupling parameter $\gamma$~\cite{Felicetti2015,Duan2016}.
 This collapse is similar to the one obtained when transitioning from a harmonic to an inverted oscillator, with the flat potential at the critical point~\cite{Armenta2020}.
 At the critical coupling parameter, the eigenenergy spectrum consists of both discrete energy levels and a continuous energy spectrum~\cite{Duan2016,Lo2020,Lo2021}.
-In the superradiant phase, an effective squeezing of the photonic quadratures is observed.
-It is enhanced by approaching the boundary between the superradiant phase and the unbounded region~\cite{Banerjee2022}.
-Classical and quantum signatures allow to distinguish the chaotic and regular behavior in the quantum two-photon Dicke model~\cite{S.Wang2019}.
+The two-photon Dicke model predicts superradiance phenomena~\cite{Garbe2017,Chen2018} and the squeezing of photonic quadratures when approaching the boundary between the superradiant phase and the unbounded region~\cite{Banerjee2022}.
+However, recent studies have demonstrated that the superradiant phase is a fictitious concept in this system, attributed to finite size effects~\cite{Ramirez2026Arxiv}.
+Moreover, classical and quantum signatures allow one to distinguish the chaotic and regular behavior in this model~\cite{S.Wang2019,Ramirez2025}.

-The deformed Dicke model~\cite{Corps2022}, includes a direct coupling to an external bosonic reservoir.
+The deformed Dicke model~\cite{Corps2022} includes a direct coupling to an external bosonic reservoir.
 There is also an extended Dicke model that includes terms containing nonlinear operators that correspond to the real and imaginary parts of the square of the field amplitude inside a nonlinear material~\cite{Hillery1987}.

 Adding quadratic terms to the field of the Tavis-Cummings model gives~\cite{Rodriguez2010}

 where $G$ is the strength of the two photon term.
 This modification induces a symmetry breaking, that leads to a quantum phase transition without the ultra-strong coupling requirement, and allows for an optical switching from the normal phase to the superradiant phase by increasing the pump field intensity~\cite{Zhu2020}.
 It has been predicted that a suitable choice of the parameters of the non-linear optical medium could make possible the use of a low intensity laser to access the superradiant region experimentally~\cite{Guerra2020}.